 Store leftover bars in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.

-You can also freeze them for up to 2 months—wrap tightly, then thaw in the refrigerator before moving to room temperature (to minimize condensation) or warm slightly before serving.
+You can also freeze them for up to 2 months — wrap tightly, then thaw in the refrigerator before bringing to room temperature (this minimizes condensation), or warm slightly before serving.

 Easy Peach Crumb Bars